william-cheung/mit-6.828-2014/lec4-note (shell & os organization).md

 System call observations
 ==

 * The fork/exec split looks wasteful; why is it useful?
-(A: exercise 2)
+    This separation allows the shell to fix up the child process before the child runs the intended program. (example: io redirection)

-* System call interface simple, just ints and char buffers.  why not have open() return a pointer reference to a kernel file object?
+* System call interface simple, just ints and char buffers.  why not have open() return a pointer reference to a kernel file object? the file descriptor interface abstracts away the differences between files, pipes, and devices, making them all look like streams of bytes.

 * Linux has a nice representation of a process and its FDs, under /proc/PID/
   * maps: VA range, perms (p=private, s=shared), offset, dev, inode, pathname